<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=481164012244046&amp;ev=PageView&amp;noscript=1">

 Norway is a country with strong economic stability and great opportunities for foreign businesses looking to expand and offer their services on a global scale.
+In this article, we provide you with 6 reasons why you should consider doing business in Norway.

 The economic consequences of the Covid-19 pandemic were less dramatic in Norway compared to other EU-countries, and the Norwegian economy has a high activity coming out of the pandemic.
 This was also the case in the aftermath of the financial crisis in 2008.